sssanjaya/linux-resources-monitoring-service/README.md

 make docker-run              # Run Docker container make clean                   # Clean build artifacts
 ```

+## Code Refinements

+- **Refactored for Clarity**: The codebase has been refactored to improve readability and maintainability.
+High-complexity functions and tests have been broken down into smaller, more manageable pieces.
+- **Improved Testability**: The tests have been refactored to be more focused and easier to debug.
+- **Simplified Local Development**: A `make dev` command has been added to simplify the process of starting the local development environment.

 ## More Documentation
 - [Systemd & Docker Deployment](docs/DEPLOYMENT.md)